NitorCreations/nflow/README.md

 nFlow consist of the following main components, each having the previous component as a dependency.
  1. **nflow-engine** contains a multithreaded workflow dispatcher, Java API for managing workflows and the persistance layer implementation.
- 2. **nflow-rest** contains a JAX-RS compliant REST service implementation for exposing workflow management and query APIs.
+ 2. **nflow-rest-api** contains a JAX-RS compliant REST service implementation for exposing workflow management and query APIs.
  3. **nflow-jetty** contains an embeddable Jetty server for running nFlow with your custom workflows.

 In addition, nflow-tests component contains integration tests over demo workflows.